 Be mindful of bright colors that might create a color cast on your little one’s skin, especially when holding them close.

-Quick tip: Choose fabrics that won’t show pet hair easily, and always have a backup outfit on hand for everyone—babies are wonderfully unpredictable!
+Quick tip: Choose fabrics that won’t show pet hair easily, and always have a backup outfit on hand for everyone—babies are unpredictable!

 Relax and Trust the Process